Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/ios_user_guide.rst

 - Tap and drag to pan around the map.
 - Pinch to zoom in or out.

-You’ll also notice a small black square at the center of the screen (see image below).
+You’ll also notice a small black crosshair at the center of the screen (see image below).
 This is the app cursor, which helps you select barrier points on the map.
 There are two ways to select a barrier:

 #.
 Tap and drag the screen until the crosshair is targeted at the barrier point of interest.
 #.
 Click on a barrier point of interest and the crosshair will automatically snap to that feature.